Spleen Pancreas And Liver Question And Answers

 Appendicular Orifie Blood Supply

-• Arterial supply: Anterior and posterior cecal branches of the ileocolic artery (branch of a superior mesenteric artery)
+• Arterial Supply: Anterior and posterior cecal branches of the ileocolic artery (branch of a superior mesenteric artery)

-• Venous drainage: Veins accompany the arteries and drain into a superior mesenteric vein, then into portal vein
+• Venous Drainage: Veins accompany the arteries and drain into a superior mesenteric vein, then into portal vein

-• Lymphatic drainage: Lymphatics drain into → Ileocolic nodes → Superior mesenteric group of preaortic lymph nodes.
+• Lymphatic Drainage: Lymphatics drain into → Ileocolic nodes → Superior mesenteric group of preaortic lymph nodes.

 Development Of Cecum

-Cecum develops from the proximal part of cecal bud arising from the caudal limb of the primitive intestinal loop.
+Cecum develops from the proximal part of the cecal bud arising from the caudal limb of the primitive intestinal loop.

 Question 10.
 What is a vermiform appendix, what are its features and what is its surgical importance?